 6 Common Reasons Behind Direct Sales Startup Failures

-The initial ideas sounded great to all involved so the expectations were quite high… The first reactions from the field were also very promising: In fact, products were moving out and the sales force was happy as the members were receiving increasing commissions… A familiar story, right?
+The initial ideas sounded great to all involved so the expectations were quite high… The first reactions from the field were also very promising: In fact, products were moving out and the whole sales force was happy as the members were receiving increasing commissions… A familiar story, right?

 It is not uncommon for a startup in the direct selling industry to have quite positive results in the beginning.
 However, this dolce vita is doomed, if top management does not pay attention to the few critical issues listed below.
-These issues impose high risks on long-term success:
+These issues impose high risks on a company’s long-term success:

 Weak Product Offering